 WINNER Coaching Scholarship Program for Society for Neuroscience in Anesthesiology and Critical Care (SNACC)

 The Women in Neuroanesthesiology and Neuroscience Education and Research (WINNER) is launching this as a pilot initiative.
 It will be offered annually if it is well received.
 Announcements will be made at the SNACC Annual Meeting in September 2021.
 The coaching session will subsequently be arranged.
+Be on the lookout for new information in the spring of 2022.

 Apply for the WINNER Coaching Program